totalcms/cms/resources/docs/filesystem.md

 * An optional URL that is the root URL for the object on the web.
 * This can be used to generate RSS feeds for blogs/podcasts or Sitemap files.

-### .digest.json

-This file will contain a digest (summary) of every object that is within the collection.
-This is useful for performance so that it is quicker to retrieve an entire collection.

-Not every property is added to the digest for each object.
-This is to keep performance as streamlined as possible.
-The schema for a collection defines what properties are to be added to the digest.

 ### .index.json

 Just like in a database, Total CMS will allow you to